Evan-B-Warner/AxisAndAlliesSandbox/README.md

 ## Limitations
 The reason why I say this sandbox computes a "true" probability, is because the actual true probability of a battle is impossible to compute.
-This is because it is theoretially possible for the attacker and defender to perpetually achieve 0 hits in each round of combat, meaning that a battle could last forever.
+This is because it is theoretically possible for the attacker and defender to perpetually achieve 0 hits in each round of combat, meaning that a battle could last forever.
 As a result, the BattleSimulator has a modifiable `round precision` attribute.
 When simulating a battle, any scenario that takes more than `round precision` rounds will be treated as half of a win for the attacker and defender.
 Naturally as you increase `round precision`, the probabilities